-High school science teachers are encouraged to apply for the 2019 NIEHS Science, Teachers and Research Summer (STaRS) Experience.
-STaRS is a two-week professional development (PD) program, designed and conducted by the National Institute of Environmental Health Sciences (NIEHS).
+High school science teachers are encouraged to apply for the 2020 NIEHS Science, Teachers and Research Summer (STaRS) Experience in Research Triangle Park.
+STaRS is a two-week professional development (PD) program in July that is designed and conducted by the National Institute of Environmental Health Sciences (NIEHS).

 The goals of the PD are: